StoreConnect/storeconnect-ontologies-api/ontologies/storeconnect-main/README.md

 There are four ways to visualize this ontology:

 - By using its [dynamic representation](http://apiontologie.westeurope.cloudapp.azure.com:8081/webvowl/#opts=[doc=0;mode_multiColor=true;]#iri=https://raw.githubusercontent.com/StoreConnect/storeconnect-ontology/develop/ontologies/storeconnect-main/storeconnect-main.owl) (use the [StoreConnect's dynamic visualization server](../../tools/dynamic-visualization-server))
+    - _Note: beware to correctly configure your visualization as described in the [visualization configuration part](../../tools/dynamic-visualization-server/README.md#customize-visualization) of the [StoreConnect's dynamic visualization server](../../tools/dynamic-visualization-server)_
 - By using its [static representation](http://apiontologie.westeurope.cloudapp.azure.com:8080) (use the [StoreConnect's static visualization server](../../tools/static-visualization-server))
 - By using the [Protégé](https://protege.stanford.edu/) tool and importing its associated [owl file](./storeconnect-main.owl)